dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 Please note a new API change is in progress and documentation may not be fully accurate for the current API!
 Please refer to the integration tests and example tests in the source code for an accurate example of using the framework.

-Please also note the current single TEST project is going to be split into three projects:
+Please also note there is on-going work to split the current single TEST project into three specific projects:
+* Dibware.StoredProcedureFramework.UnitTests
+* Dibware.StoredProcedureFramework.IntegrationTests
-* Unit Tests
+* Dibware.StoredProcedureFramework.Examples

+There will then be two database projects
-* Integration Tests
+* Dibware.StoredProcedureFramework.IntegrationTests.Database
-* Examples
+* Dibware.StoredProcedureFramework.Examples.Database

 ## TOC